Best Habitat Upgrades for Peacock Bass

 Physical Exercise Recommendations for Peacock Bass

 Physical activity for Peacock Bass should reflect their moderate exercise needs and 180+ gallons minimum build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Peacock Bass, effective exercise includes swimming space and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for heavy breathing, slowing pace, reluctance to continue, or lying down during activity — all signs of fatigue.
 Peacock Bass fish with predatory, aggressive traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Peacock Bass fish need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Peacock Bass benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Peacock Bass